-This year we are celebrating that we have been operating for 50 years!!
-Some of our staff have been with us for over 30 and 20 years and this is something to celebrate and wonderfully represents our family ethos.
+In 2021 we celebrated that we have been operating for 50 years!
+Some of our staff have been with us for over 35 and 25 years and this is something that wonderfully represents our family ethos.

 Sue Farr (top left in above photo), one of the founders, looks back on 50 years of running nurseries in Bristol…